-Red Hat Global Support Services (GSS) has established Priority Customer Support Routing (PCSR) as a partner escalation process to enable our advanced and premier strategic partners to bring unresolved or mission critical customer support issues to the attention of GSS leadership .
+Red Hat Global Support Services (GSS) has established Priority Customer Support Routing (PCSR) as a partner escalation process to enable our partners to bring unresolved or mission critical customer support issues to the attention of GSS leadership .

 This process will help Red Hat better manage customer issues that our partners report and provide a process for driving these issues to resolution.

 Table of Contents